-In May 2011, at the request of the Age-Friendly NYC Commission and the New York Academy of Medicine, the DFA Committee produced a short document, "Urban Design & Architectural Guidelines for an Age-Friendly NYC," which contains numerous detailed suggestions for elements that should be included in an Age-Friendly District.
-That document is available on our website, www.aiany.org/committees, under "Design for Aging," and is included below.
+In May 2011, the DFA Committee produced a short document, "Urban Design & Architectural Guidelines for an Age-Friendly NYC," which contains numerous detailed suggestions for elements that should be included in an Aging in Place Guide.
+That document is available on our website, www.aiany.org/committees, under "Design for Aging."
+By creating a plan to work with property owners, relatively straightforward recommendations, such as those outlined in the 2011 document, can be applied to buildings throughout NYC and significantly improve the lives of seniors.